M66B/FairEmail/FAQ.md

 Note that the email server needs to support IMAP flags (keywords) for this feature.

-Filter rules will be applied to the received receipt, so it is possible to move/archive the receipt.
+Rules will be applied to the received receipt, so it is possible to move/archive the receipt.
 See [this FAQ](#faq71) for a header condition to recognize receipts.

 <br />